virtual-labs/engineers-forum/ph4/services/development-process.md

 4. Enter the new tag (e.g., v1.0.0) in the "**Tag version**" field, following the [Semantic Versioning](https://semver.org/) guidelines.
 5. Optionally, add a title and description summarizing the release.
 6. Click the "**Publish release**" button to complete the process.

+#### Do's:

+    - Ensure all experiments are HTTPS-enabled.
+    - Follow responsive design principles.
+    - Focus on high performance, security, and cost-efficiency.
+    - Leverage the CPE team’s framework for UI consistency and analytics.
+    - Maintain UI consistency and integrate analytics effectively.

+#### Don'ts:
+    - Avoid creating experiments with page sizes exceeding 2MB or slow load times that degrade user experience.
+    - Refrain from allowing load times to exceed 1.5 seconds on a fast 3G connection.
+    - Do not neglect backend maintenance and updates, as this can lead to inefficiencies or system downtime.

 ## Conclusion